 Gus and Silas Morrow, sons of James Morrow, who lived on the west fork of the Trinity, about thirteen miles east of Jacksboro were clearing timber about one-half mile south of their home.
 When they went to their work early in the morning, the boys noticed an unusually large pie-melon as they passed through the field.
 When they returned home for dinner this melon was gone, and moccasin tracks were seen nearby.
 As a consequence, James Morrow sent his sons to the ranch of J.B.
 Earhart, who lived about five miles further north to notify them to be on the lookout for Indians.

 When Gus Morrow brought the news to Mr. Earhart, the latter staked two horses in a little wheat field near the house as a trap.
 After dark J.B.
-Earhart, Joe L. Harden, and Jess Earhart, a Negro, concealed themselves inside of the field's fence between the two horses.
+Earhart, Joe L. Harden, and Jess Earhart, an African, concealed themselves inside of the field's fence between the two horses.
 According to reports two Indians, after dark, appeared as decoys for the white men, to attract their attention in one direction, while two other savages in another direction were after the horses.
-But regardless of whether or not these Indians were separated for that or another purpose, both factions were discovered by the citizens and the Negro secreted in a corner of the fence.
+But regardless of whether or not these Indians were separated for that or another purpose, both factions were discovered by the citizens and the African secreted in a corner of the fence.
 When J.B.
 Earhart fired his shotgun loaded with nine pistol balls seven of them struck an Indian in his chest, and an eighth ball supposed to have hit the other warrior, for his belt was knocked from his body.
 The second Indian, however, was able to run away.
 The citizens were unable to shoot any more on account of a favorite horse, causing considerable disturbance.
 When the citizens reached the dead Indian he had been slain so instantly, the warrior held three arrows in his hand.

 Note: Author personally interviewed: E.P.
 (Lif) Earhart, son of J.B.
 Earhart and others who lived in Jack County at the time.